vijayakhil13/interview-prepartion/README.md

 Validation: The main deployment pauses until the migration Job exits with Code 0.

 Rollout Initiates: Once the database schema is safely expanded, ArgoCD proceeds with the rolling update of new Application Pods.

+Question: Multi-Region Secret Replication, Key Rotation, and Zero-Trust Identity In our multi-region architecture (us-east-1 primary, us-west-2 DR), security and identity parity are critical to preventing service degradation during a failover.

+Secret Replication & Failover: How do you structure AWS Secrets Manager and HashiCorp Vault (or External Secrets Operator - ESO) across primary and DR regions so that database credentials, API tokens, and TLS certificates are continuously replicated without manually copy-pasting values across regions?

+Automated Secret Rotation: How do you execute zero-downtime secret rotations (e.g., rotating database master credentials every 30 days) across both regions simultaneously without breaking active database connection pools in running EKS Pods?

+Cross-Region IAM & OIDC: How do you configure IAM Roles for Service Accounts (IRSA) across two separate EKS clusters in different regions so that Kubernetes Pods can authenticate seamlessly to AWS services (e.g., S3, Secrets Manager) using OpenID Connect (OIDC) without hardcoding AWS access keys?

+answer:- 1.
+Secret Replication & Synchronization
+AWS Secrets Manager Multi-Region Secret Replication: You don't copy-paste values manually.
+In AWS Secrets Manager, you create a secret in us-east-1 and configure Replica Regions (adding us-west-2).
+AWS automatically keeps the primary and replica secrets synchronized asynchronously.

+Kubernetes Integration (External Secrets Operator - ESO): In both EKS clusters, you run ESO (or the Secrets Store CSI Driver).
+ESO targets the local region's Secrets Manager endpoint (us-east-1 in primary, us-west-2 in DR) and syncs AWS secrets directly into native Kubernetes Secret objects.

+2. Automated Secret Rotation (Preventing Connection Drops) While AWS Secrets Manager automates rotations (e.g., every 30 days) using an AWS Lambda rotation function, simply changing the password in the database breaks active pod connection pools unless designed correctly:

+Dual-User (Two-Secret) Rotation Strategy: The Lambda function creates a new password for an alternate user account (or updates a secondary credential slot) while keeping the current active password valid.

+Graceful Pod Refresh:

+AWS Secrets Manager rotates the database credentials and updates the secret.

+ESO detects the secret update and refreshes the Kubernetes Secret.

+Applications configured with dynamic re-authentication (or using tools like Reloader to trigger a rolling update of application pods) pick up the new credentials smoothly without severing active, in-flight connections.

+3. Cross-Region IAM & OIDC for EKS (IRSA)
+You correctly identified that OIDC Provider URLs differ by region/cluster!

+Because each EKS cluster has a unique OIDC Provider URL (e.g., [oidc.eks.us-east-1.amazonaws.com/](https://oidc.eks.us-east-1.amazonaws.com/)... vs [oidc.eks.us-west-2.amazonaws.com/](https://oidc.eks.us-west-2.amazonaws.com/)...), you handle IAM roles in Terraform like this:

+IAM Role Trust Policy: You create a single IAM Role per service (e.g., app-s3-reader-role), but its Trust Relationship includes both EKS cluster OIDC providers as trusted entities using an Or condition.

+ServiceAccount Parity: The Kubernetes ServiceAccount YAML (deployed via ArgoCD to both clusters) uses the exact same [eks.amazonaws.com/role-arn](https://eks.amazonaws.com/role-arn) annotation.

+Seamless Authentication: Whether a pod spins up in us-east-1 or us-west-2, it exchanges its local cluster-specific OIDC token for temporary AWS STS credentials via AssumeRoleWithWebIdentity without any code changes.